-How to build your credit score with a credit card
+How to build or improve your credit score with a credit card

 “One of the easiest ways to improve or build your credit rating is by taking out a credit card,” says Brad.
 “A strong credit history proves that you can manage debt.”

-Brad has the following tips to help you build your credit rating:
+Brad has the following tips to help you build and improve your credit score:

-- Keep your accounts active: Use your cards but try and pay off the balance each month.
+- Keep your accounts active: Use your cards but try to pay off the balance each month.
 This has the added advantage of keeping your interest payments to a minimum.

-- Show you can manage debt responsibly: Ensure you make your minimum payment, and never miss a payment or it will reflect poorly on your credit.
+- Show you can manage debt responsibly: Ensure you make your minimum payment, and never miss a payment or it will reflect poorly on your credit score.

 - Watch your balance: Get a card with a low limit and keep your balance below 30% of that credit limit.
 A higher balance will go against you.